Rehearse. Record. Review. Revise. Repeat.

 Oh, I get it.
 You’re afraid you won’t like what you see.
 You’re afraid that you’ll discover what no one would tell you.
 The illusion of your speaking ability might be shattered.

-Well, first you need to realize that you indeed may not like what you see.
-Second, you need to realize that this is the point!
-You need to see how others see you.
+Well, first, you need to realize that you indeed may not like what you see.
+Second, you need to recognize that this is the point!
+It would help if you saw how others see you.
 Once you do, you can make corrections, if needed.

 How to use it

 Here’s how I suggest that you use your phone’s video to help you become the dynamic public speaker you want to be.
 Record yourself delivering your presentation.
-Do this as if you were in front of your audience.
-Include every gesture, inflection, pause and movement you would normally use.
+Do it as if you were in front of your audience.
+Include every gesture, inflection, pause, and movement that you would typically use.

 Next, listen to your presentation without looking at it.
 How did it sound?
+Would your opening grab the audience’s attention?
 How was the pace?
 Your inflections?
 Did you emphasize the words you wanted to?
 Did you hear opportunities for triads or alliterations?
-Would your opening grab the audience?
 Did you end on a powerful note?
 Make notes as you listen.

 Then, with the sound off, review the video, taking notes along the way.
 What did you see?
 What did you like or not like about your body language?
 Did you gesture enough?
 Too much?
 Did you convey confidence?
 Did you pace?
 Were you stuck in one place like a tree?
 How did your face look?

 Now, watch and listen to the video, again taking notes.
 What did you like?
-What do you want to change?
+What did you want to change?

 Once you have done this, rehearse with your changes in mind.
-Once you are delivering your presentation well, record it, and start the process all over again.
+Once you deliver your presentation well, record it.
+Then start the process all over again.

 Remember … rehearse, record, review, revise, and repeat!